nnounce/scripting-tutorials/examples/tutorial1/README.md

 More details on file management can be found in the nnounce configuration guide at [https://docs.simpleway.cloud/nnounce/docs/file-manager](https://docs.simpleway.cloud/nnounce/docs/file-manager).

 ## Creating and deploying a design
-To play a local file, the device needs a minimal design setup, including a Router component and and output - either Analog/Amplifier Out or Net TX or both.
+To play a local file, the device needs a minimal design setup, including a Router component and output - either Analog/Amplifier Out or Net TX or both.

 1. Navigate to the **Design Editor** tab
 2. Click the **Edit design** button if a design is already running